BW Offshore sends another laid-up FPSO to scrap yard

 Within its fourth quarter and full-year results in late February 2022, BW Offshore revealed it recorded an impairment to the book value of five FPSOs, amounting to $66.6 million, in the fourth quarter of 2021.

-The FPSO Umuroa was one of these FPSOs while the company elaborated that this impairment reflected continued uncertainty around redeployment and extension for certain older units in the fleet.
+The FPSO Umuroa was one of these FPSOs.
+The company elaborates that the impairment reflects continued uncertainty around redeployment and extension for certain older units in the fleet.
 According to BW Offshore, this was closely tied to the market volatility and future development of oil prices due to an increased focus on energy transition.

 In line with this, BW Offshore announced its decision to sell one of its FPSO vessels in January 2022, as part of its strategy to transition to floating energy infrastructure investments.
 To take further advantage of this strategy, another one of these FPSOs, BW Cidade de São Vicente, was sold for recycling in February 2022.